Rehan510/kashing-mock-server/README.md

 ### Important Note

-# OneLoad Communication Express Server
+# Kashings Mock Server

-### In perspective of fintech app (oneload)
+### In perspective of

-1:Please don't run npm update to install dependencies 2:Please don't make any change in package.json manually 3:before install any packages in project please discuss with your team 4:use nodejs latest version 18.12.1 and latest version of pm2 for server
+1:Please don't run npm update to install dependencies 2:Please don't make any change in package.json manually 3:before install any packages in project please discuss with your team 4:use nodejs latest version 20.0.0 and latest version of pm2 for server

 ### development and coding standards